The court system can move slowly, and it often causes a tremendous amount of hardship for injured workers.

-Board Rule 102 (C) provides that if a hearing is set for the first time and all parties agree to reset the hearing, a postponement will be granted without permission from the presiding Administrative Law Judge.
+Georgia State Board Rule 102 (C) says if a hearing is set for the first time and all parties agree to reset the hearing, a postponement will be granted without the permission of the presiding Administrative Law Judge (ALJ).
 The parties would simply notify the ALJ that the parties agree to the continuance.
-However, if one party objects to the continuance on the first setting, then judicial intervention would be necessary.
-Generally, the attorneys would have a conference call with the presiding ALJ to determine whether a continuance is justified.
+However, judicial intervention would be necessary if one party objects to the continuance of the first setting.
+The attorneys would have a conference call with the presiding ALJ to determine whether a continuance is justified.

 As an unwritten rule of thumb, the first setting is usually continued to allow the parties to complete their investigation.
 The second and third settings will likely be more scrutinized, which means a continuance will only be approved on strictly legal grounds.